nicoleefleming/Numerical-Solutions-of-Differential-Equations/SoftwareManual/Tri-DiagonalMatrixInit.md

     IntelliJ:    Ctrl+F9 (build)
                  Shift+F9 (run)

 will produce in running the program in both sources.
-If one does not have the gradle installed with the project, to run from teh commandline
+If one does not have the gradle installed with the project, to run from the commandline

     "FILE-PATH" src/TriDiagOps/*.java -d classes
     "FILE-PATH" -cp classes TriDiagOps.java